 (iv) a prescribed officer of the issuer;

-Items (ii)-(iv) above include, acting in that capacity, within 12 months before the date of the transaction.
+Items (i)-(iv) above include, acting in that capacity, within 12 months before the date of the transaction.

-(v) any person that falls withing the “family cross holdings test” of a director of the issuer;
+(v) the extended family of any person in (ii) above;

-(vi) the asset manager or management company of an issuer, and each of their controlling shareholders, including anyone whose assets they manage;
+(vi) the asset manager or management company of a property entity and investment entity, and each of their controlling shareholders, including anyone whose assets they manage;

-(vii) an associate of all of the above.
+(vii) an associate of any of the above.

 (b) a “related party transaction” includes, a transaction in Section 9, an agreement or any variation or novation of an existing agreement, between an issuer, or any of its subsidiaries and: